SERLatBTH/StarterGuide-DobotMagicianVisionKit/README.md

 ## SDK
 The software from dobot website doesn't work since the vision kit we have is an old version.
-But you can download the correlated demo, vision launch software and program software.
-In the uploaded files, you will have the following the content and related manuals.
+But you can download the correlated SDK from the link https://bthse-my.sharepoint.com/:u:/g/personal/xcn_bth_se/Eb4ZNFh9BxxFpDRXQatBtykBeYtYL5YHlkY5Gd-I9yTNOw?e=cQsPYu.

 DobotAndCameraDLL
 * 1.CameraDLL: The function library of camera opening, closing, setting parameters and so on.